 Help Animals Used in Experiments

-Everyone can help prevent further animal suffering by buying only cruelty-free products, donating only to charities that don’t experiment on animals, requesting animal-free dissection, and demanding the implementation of humane, effective, non-animal tests by government agencies, corporations, and, in many cases, our own alma maters.
-Denied ownership of their own bodies, animals in laboratories have nothing to lose and everything to gain.
-Please, take a moment to help:
+Everyone can help prevent further animal suffering by buying only cruelty-free products, donating only to charities that don’t fund experiments on animals, requesting animal-free dissection, and demanding the implementation of humane, effective, non-animal tests by government agencies, corporations, and—in many cases—their own alma maters.
+If you live in the U.S., please take a moment to help encourage NIH to embrace a kind future: